oscos/rb130/study_guides/lesson1_concepts.md

 ### Return value of yielding to the block

-Similar to methods, blocks can return a value.
+Similar to methods, blocks can return a value or mutate the passed-in argument with a destructive method.
 The return value of a block is based on the last evaluated expression within the block and can be assigned to a local variable within the method.

 <hr>